RFP - Supply of anti-vascular endothelial growth factor agents

 - Proposals that include a soft cap/tiered cap, provided that a supplier also submits an alternative bid with a flat rebate structure.

-Note suppliers who are not familiar with HSS arrangements should consult Part I of Section H of the Pharmaceutical schedule which can be found here.
+Note suppliers who are not familiar with HSS arrangements should consult Part I of Section H of the Pharmaceutical schedule which can be found here(external link).

 For the avoidance of doubt, PHARMAC is willing to consider all different presentation types of anti-VEGF agents, for example, prefilled syringes, vials with filter needles, etc.